soyflourbread/algo/src/README.md

 * Segment Tree
 * Topological Sort

-All examples in datastructs are implemented in Rust, a strongly-typed, high-performance system programming language.
+All examples in algo are implemented in Rust, a strongly-typed, high-performance system programming language.
 However, due to its easy-to-read nature, they can be ported to other languages with minimal effort.